Order the Contraceptive Pill online

 - heart attack

-The risk of developing a blood clot is small and your doctor will check to see if you have any specific risk factors that can make a clot more likely.
+The risk of developing a blood clot is small and your doctor should check if you have any specific risk factors that can make a clot more likely.
 Risk factors include if you:

-- are over 35 and smoking (or if you have quit in the last year)
+- are over 35 and smoke (or if you have quit in the last year)

 - are over 50